leoloveisme/veronika/brainstorming.md

 If you want her first India trip around 2002-2003 (kids 3-4 and 1-2 years old), it feels like peak restlessness: family life is stable and loving, but she needs that far-edge contrast to the cold waters. **India as the opposite extreme—scorching, chaotic, spiritually overwhelming.**

 Think about it: this is the woman who, pre-Villete, was so numb she tried to end it all.
 Post-Villete (and post-marriage/kids in your version), she's reborn—craving intensity to prove she's truly alive.
 Ice swimming alone in Iceland?
 That's her jamming a finger into the socket of existence.
-A bureaucratic hassle like driving/train/flight to Vienna for an Indian visa?
-Peanuts.

-With a young child (if you send the quiet boy)?
-Extra docs (birth cert, consent if Eduard stays home), but totally doable.
-Long-haul flight with a toddler is the real grind, not the visa.

 Historical Slovenian-Indian relations (parents of Eduard - ambassador family)